Visit Montmartre, Paris

-Located at the top of Montmartre Hill, the impressive Sacré-Coeur Basilica (1873 and 1924) is dedicated to Christ’s Sacred Heart.
+Located at the top of Montmartre Hill, the impressive Sacré-Coeur Basilica (1873 and 1924) is one of the most famous buildings in Paris and a Montmartre must-see. dedicated to Christ’s Sacred Heart.
 Today, the Sacré-Coeur welcomes more than 10 million visitors per year, making it the second most visited religious building in France, only after Notre Dame.

 The Sacré-Coeur Basilica is built in Romano-Byzantine style, with a design inspired by models such as Saint Sophia in Constantinople or San Marco in Venice.
 The basilica’s plan is in the shape of a Greek cross with four domes, and it measures 85 meters long and 35 meters in width.
 You will love the light and the details of this majestic place!